Practice overview

 Jonathan has a specialised commercial chancery practice with a particular emphasis on fraud and disputes relating to complex structures, particularly with an international element.
 The directories say “his advocacy skills are excellent and he is a real team player“.

-Current ongoing matters include:
+Current ongoing and recent matters include:

 • Acting (led by Michael Furness KC) for the Defendant purchaser company on a Commercial Court dispute for specific performance for obligations on a purchaser contained in a SPA.